#ALB 61 Colette Mason

 – And then I think another three months later, I remember exactly.
 I remember even what house I was outside of walking the dog, listening to my own audio book.
 Yes, I like the sound of my own voice.
 So, I’m listening to my own audio book, and I hear a typo and I’m like “My God!”

 Again, I’ve proofread it God knows how many times.

 Thousands of people have read that book.
 No one’s picked up on it.
 I narrated it and didn’t pick up on it.
 And now listening back we’re all like “My math doesn’t add up on that section.”
 And I just thought I read it wrong.
 I came home, I opened a printed version.
 No, it’s wrong in there as well.

 I just wrote it wrong and, it was a maths problem that I had my place value wrong, so I put a hundred thousand rather than a million or something like that.
 Nobody picked up the fact that my maths was wrong.
 Until I was out walking the dog going “That doesn’t add up.”

 – Yeah, I think your mind does freshen its own, again if you’re doing stuff on a limited, tight budget, just make your book writing process a bit longer.
 Leave it a week or longer, and then have another read and then you’ll find mistakes.
 That’s a nice way to do it if you are–

-– And we naturally assume that we don’t make mistakes and you see what you think is on the page rather than what is on the page and things like that.
+We naturally assume that we don’t make mistakes and you see what you think is on the page rather than what is on the page and things like that.
 So, you know there’s sort of some psychological things and it can get tricky to do it yourself without those long gaps in between.

 – Fab.
 So, should we talk launch day?

-– Yeah, let’s go through
+– Yeah, let’s go through launch day strategies.

 – 13 best-selling authors or 12 plus myself.
 How many two-time best-selling authors have you got there?